terrificdm/stable-diffusion-ec2-alb/README.md

 # Notes
 * SD-Webui files are under /home/ubuntu directory
 * You can use "tail -f /home/ubuntu/stablediffusion.log" to get real time logs for webui
-* Although the deployment of cdk is fast, webui still needs more time to spin up.
-Watch "health status" of ec2 target in ALB target group.
-The "health" indicates that everything is ready to use
+* Although the deployment of cdk is fast, webui still needs more time(around 15 minutes) to spin up.
+Check "Status" of ec2 target in ALB target group.
+The "healthy" indicates that everything is ready to use
 * Regarding using sd-webui, read its [official repo](https://github.com/AUTOMATIC1111/stable-diffusion-webui)